robertfoss/memcpy.io/content/2017-04-09_audio_image_manipulation.md

 [![Alt text](images/2017-04-09_eiffel_tower_overdrive.jpg "Eiffel tower overdrive effect")](images/2017-04-09_eiffel_tower_overdrive.jpg)

-Additionally when using a format like RGB the Red/Green/Blue color channels are locate next to eachother like <small>RRRRRRRGGGGGGGGBBBBBBBB</small>
+Additionally when using a format like RGB the Red/Green/Blue color channels are located next to eachother like <small>RRRRRRRGGGGGGGGBBBBBBBB</small>
 which causes issues when doing things like echoes and the echo of of the Red 8-bit field bleeds into the Green or Blue field.